Chapmania/0x0B-unity-vr_room/README.md

 ![](https://i.imgur.com/yvIHkrr.jpg)

 ## Getting the game

 An APK is located in the 'Builds' directory.
 Download this APK and sideload it onto your Quest.
 For instructions on sideloading please refer to [this website](https://uploadvr.com/sideloading-quest-how-to/).

 ## Gameplay Instructions

-- To teleport, use your thumb on the the right touch pad.
+- To teleport, use your thumb on the the right touch pad:

 ![](https://imgur.com/Rc57vcu.jpg)

 - To pick up objects, press and hold the side button on either the right or left controller that your middle finger rests on.
 - To interact with buttons and doors, press A on the right controller or X on the left.
-- Press B on the right controller to bring up and dismiss these instructions at any time.
+- Press B on the right controller to bring up and dismiss these instructions at any time:

 ![](https://i.imgur.com/G9MPYM8.jpg)